Date : 21 November 2018.

 4) If you have a contractual relation with SERIS, that contract is therefore the basis for personal data processing.
 The purpose of personal data processing is to allow SERIS to guarantee the execution of services specified in a contract and for the general management of clients and suppliers, including the accounts, the management of disputes and legal proceedings, the recovery or the transfer of debt, and the protection of our rights.

-By basing the processing of your personal data on our legitimate interests, we process your data to present you with promotional offers with respect to products and services similar to those to which you have already utilised, as well as for the purpose of keeping you informed of our activities and those of our sector or to protect our activities, property and premises by registering visitors.
+We base the processing of your personal data on our legitimate interests in the following cases: a) to present you with promotional offers with respect to products and services similar to those to which you have already utilised, b) as well as for the purpose of keeping you informed of our activities and those of our sector, c) to protect our activities, property and premises by registering visitors, d) to deal with a notification under the "whistleblowing procedure" if the report concerns you.

 We base the processing of your personal data on your consent if you register to receive our newsletter, if you send a request for information, if you telephone us (in that case you are informed in advance if the conversation can be recorded), or when you’re entering our premises where camera surveillance is indicated by a pictogram.
 You can cancel your registration for the newsletter at any time.